 That’s a problem in and of itself, but even more problematic is that some insurers will only offer limited coverage for salvaged cars, while others won’t cover them at all.

 So, if you’d like to avoid this situation altogether, check the VIN (vehicle identification number) of any used car that catches your fancy and then use it to obtain vehicle history report—which should let you know if it’s ever been salvaged.
-(By law, all vehicles that have been salvaged are supposed to be branded as such, but of course not everyone follows the law—which is why it’s important to have a certified mechanic inspect any car, truck, SUV, or van you’re contemplating buying before you follow through with the purchase.)
+By law, all salvage vehicles are supposed to be branded as such.
+But, of course, not everyone follows the law.
+That's why it’s important to have a mechanic inspect any car, truck, SUV, or van you’re thinking about buying.

 If it is, you’re probably going to pay more to insure it than you would if you bought a car that isn’t stolen very often.

 Don’t kid yourself that only newer cars tend to be targeted for such criminal activity, by the way; previously owned ones are just as likely—if not more likely--to attract the attention of thieves than their not-so-broken-in counterparts.